 - V. Tzoumas, M. A. Rahimian, G. J. Pappas, A. Jadbabaie.
 Minimal Actuator Placement with Bounds on Control Effort.
 IEEE Transactions on Control of Network Systems (TCNS), Vol. 3, No. 1, 2016.

-But the robots and CPS composing the IoT and IoR2T are vulnerable to denial-of-service (DoS) attacks and failures that can shut down subsets of the robots’ perception and control capabilities: sensors, actuators, communication channels, or even entire robots; e.g., see A1-A2 in Fig. 1.
+But the robots and CPS composing the IoT and IoR2T are vulnerable to denial-of-service (DoS) attacks and failures that can shut down subsets of the robots’ learning and control capabilities: sensors, actuators, communication channels, or even entire robots; e.g., see A1-A2 in Fig. 1.
 Although much research has focused against deceptive attacks and failures, little work has focused against DoS attacks and failures, and none has developed a generalized framework against any number of DoS attacks and failures.

 My PhD research contributed such a general framework providing the first provably near-optimal algorithms for robust combinatorial optimization against any number of DoS attacks.
 The algorithms not only enabled the DoS-robustification of the resource-aware designs in Section 1.
-They also enabled the first DoS-robust multi-robot planning methods for navigation tasks of information gathering, such as search and rescue (localizing people in burning buildings), and surveillance (tracking adversarial behavior).
+They also enabled the first DoS-robust multi-robot planning methods for navigation tasks of information gathering, such as search and rescue (localizing people in burning buildings), and surveillance (tracking adversarial behavior) —see selected publications below.
 The validation approach used small-scale hardware experiments (Fig. 1), and large-scale simulator experiments in Gazebo.
 The algorithms also apply to discrete optimization problems in machine learning (data summarization, feature selection).

 - V. Tzoumas, A. Jadbabaie, G. J. Pappas.
 Robust and Adaptive Sequential Submodular Optimization.

 - L. Zhou, V. Tzoumas, G. J. Pappas, P. Tokekar, Resilient Active Target Tracking with Multiple Robots.
 IEEE Robotics & Automation Letters (RAL), Vol. 4, No. 1, 2019.